LGBTQ Coloradans are way more likely to smoke and vape compared to cis/heterosexual people.

 When you get help — like coaching and quit medications — you can quit for good.
 Nicotine patches, gum and varenicline tablets (Chantix) can help control cravings, upping your chances to stay tobacco-free.

-Why are LGBTQ people so much more likely to use tobacco?
-For the same reasons straight people smoke – stress, mostly.
+Why are LGBTQ people so much more likely to use tobacco and vape?
+For the same reasons straight people do – stress, mostly.